pivlab/annual_review_of_biomedical_data_science/manuscript.md

 These modules, formed by genes with coordinated expression patterns under specific biological conditions, not only reveal coexpression but could also provide valuable insights into regulatory mechanisms, gene functions, and the pathways involved in traits and diseases [@doi:10.1371/journal.pone.0247671].

 Numerous approaches have been proposed for module detection in gene expression data.
-Machine learning (ML) techniques are particularly proficient at addressing common challenges in omics data, such as data sparsity and high dimensionality [@doi:10.1038/s41540-023-00312-6].
-ML methods can compress correlations into lower-dimensional representations, facilitating the processing of large datasets to identify intricate coexpression patterns.
+Machine learning techniques are particularly proficient at addressing common challenges in omics data, such as data sparsity and high dimensionality [@doi:10.1038/s41540-023-00312-6]. achine learning methods can compress correlations into lower-dimensional representations, facilitating the processing of large datasets to identify intricate coexpression patterns.
-Additionally, ML approaches are capable of integrating various types of omics data enhancing the detection of gene modules, providing a more comprehensive understanding of biological networks [@doi:10.1038/s41540-023-00312-6].
+Additionally, machine learning approaches are capable of integrating various types of omics data enhancing the detection of gene modules, providing a more comprehensive understanding of biological networks [@doi:10.1038/s41540-023-00312-6].

-In this context, unsupervised ML approaches have gained significant popularity [@doi:10.1126/scitranslmed.aag3101].
+In this context, unsupervised machine learning approaches have gained significant popularity [@doi:10.1126/scitranslmed.aag3101].
 These methods facilitate the discovery of patterns and structures within the data without requiring prior knowledge of the system, allowing for the inference of novel findings and hypotheses.
 This capability is particularly advantageous for gene module inference, which aims to identify groups of coexpressed and potentially co-regulated genes that contribute to similar biological functions [@doi:10.1038/s41467-018-03424-4].

-The most common approach in unsupervised ML is clustering, with methods such as WGCNA, which has been widely used since the first gene expression datasets became available and remains one of the most popular tools today [@doi:10.1038/s41467-018-03424-4].
+The most common approach in unsupervised machine learning is clustering, with methods such as WGCNA, which has been widely used since the first gene expression datasets became available and remains one of the most popular tools today [@doi:10.1038/s41467-018-03424-4].
 However, these methodologies typically rely on traditional correlation measures (e.g., the Pearson correlation coefficient), which are limited to capturing linear associations between continuous data.
 Newer approaches, such as the Clustermatch Correlation Coefficient (CCC), have been developed to quantify both linear and non-linear correlations in complex gene expression datasets, providing a more flexible means of detecting intricate relationships that are not apparent through linear models alone [@doi:10.1016/j.cels.2024.08.005].

-In this section, given their successful applications, we will focus on decomposition approaches like Principal Component Analysis (PCA), and deep learning methods for inferring gene modules, highlighting their effectiveness in uncovering complex gene interactions and enhancing our understanding of biological networks (**Figure {@fig:fig3}*b***).
+In this section, given their successful applications, we will focus on decomposition approaches like Principal Component Analysis (PCA), and deep learning (DL) methods for inferring gene modules, highlighting their effectiveness in uncovering complex gene interactions and enhancing our understanding of biological networks (**Figure {@fig:fig3}*b***).
 However, we acknowledge that utilizing transcriptional data alone is insufficient for fully comprehending the intricate system of biological networks; it serves as an initial step toward a more comprehensive understanding.

 ### Decomposition methods